gnodi/danf/resource/private/doc/overview/index.md

     // Define a sequence.
     simple: {
         // Check input stream.
-        // The input stream is an object with a property 'value'
+        // The input stream is an object with a property 'value',
-        // and a property 'timeout'.
+        // a property 'timeout' and a property 'name'.
+        // Not defining this will result in a free stream input.
         stream: {
             value: {
                 type: 'number',